cartland/instant-runoff/README.md

 1. Go to Google Drive.
 2. Create a new Google Form.
 3. Create questions.
+4. Rename Sheet1 to match VOTE_SHEET.
-4. If you are using keys, create appropriate sheets.
+5. If you are using keys, create appropriate sheets.
-5. From the form spreadsheet go to "Tools" -> "Script Editor..."
+6. From the form spreadsheet go to "Tools" -> "Script Editor..."
-6. Copy the code from instant-runoff.js into the editor.
+7. Copy the code from instant-runoff.js into the editor.
-7. Configure settings in the editor and match the settings with the names of your sheets.
+8. Configure settings in the editor and match the settings with the names of your sheets.
-8. Send out the live form for voting.
+9. Send out the live form for voting.
 If you are using keys, don't forget to distribute unique secret keys.
-9. Run script after voting is complete.
+10.Run script after voting is complete.

 # How to administer example election